University of Sydney: Student union

 The SRC and Union are both governed by student representatives, who are elected by students each year.
 Elections for the USU board of directors occur in first semester; elections for the SRC president, and for members of the Students' Representative Council itself, occur in second semester, along with a separate election for the editorial board of the student newspaper Honi Soit, which is published by the SRC.

 Charles Perkins Oration and Prize

 Since 2000, the Dr Charles Perkins Oration has been held by the university, in honour of its first Aboriginal graduate, Charlie Perkins.
 The orations have been delivered by prominent First Nations people, including Linda Burney, Pat Anderson, Daniel Browning, Mick Gooda and Ken Wyatt.

 The Oration includes the Charles Perkins Memorial Prize, which recognises the achievements of the top three Indigenous students at the university, based on the highest academic results in their field.

 In 2021, the awards event could not be held in the great hall, owing to the COVID-19 pandemic in Australia, but Perkins' daughter, filmmaker Rachel Perkins, announced the recipients, and introduced Tony McAvoy, Australia's first Indigenous Queen's Counsel, to deliver the oration.

+Revues

+The University of Sydney plays host to a wide variety of comedy revues each year, each typically tied to a faculty or identity group.
+Each revue features comedy sketches, songs and videos written and performed by students, usually commenting satirically on current affairs, the supporting faculty and general student life.
+Most of the revues are performed in the Seymour Centre on the university's Darlington campus.
+The revues are supported financially and administratively by the University of Sydney Union (USU) and presented in collective "seasons".
+The Revues range in budget and cast size, with the Faculty Revues using larger venues, and higher budgets as a result of Faculty funding.
+Past revuers have gone on to perform, write and produce shows in other festivals, such as the Edinburgh Festival Fringe, the New York International Fringe Festival, and the Melbourne International Comedy Festival, as well as in comedy shows such as The Chaser, The Aunty Jack Show, The Ronnie Johns Half Hour, and The Axis of Awesome.